Oscars 2020 predictions and snubs: Will Parasite win best picture?

 Will it be Parasite or 1917?
-That seems to be the major question facing the best picture category at this year's Oscars, taking place at the Dolby Theatre in Hollywood on Feb.
+That seems to be the major question surrounding the best picture category at this year's Oscars, which will take place at the Dolby Theatre in Hollywood on Feb.
 9. With all the other major awards ceremonies behind us, the BAFTAs being the most recent, we can now deem our predictions educated and totally 100% accurate.

 Well, at least we can be certain of one thing: Joaquin Phoenix will win best actor for his blistering performance as Arthur Fleck in Joker.
-Phoenix has swept the best lead actor categories across awards season, from the Golden Globes, Screen Actors Guild Awards, to the BAFTAs on Sunday.
+Phoenix has swept the best lead actor categories across awards season, from the Golden Globes and Screen Actors Guild Awards to the BAFTAs.

 1917 may have sealed the best picture win, having taken that award at the Producers Guild of America Awards.
-The PGAs have shared the same top prize winner as the Oscars for the past decade, bar two.
+The PGAs have had the same top prize winner as the Oscars for the past decade, bar two exceptions.
 But don't worry, Parasite is still in the race, having taken the SAGs' top prize: best ensemble.
 As for The Irishman and Once Upon a Time in Hollywood, they've pretty much left the chat.

-Let's do a quick rundown of who we think will win, taking into account BAFTA, PGA, Golden Globe, Critics' Choice and SAG winners; and nominations in crucial Oscars categories that normally signify a top prize winner: writing, directing, acting and editing.
+Let's do a quick rundown of who we think will win, taking into account BAFTA, PGA, Golden Globe, Critics' Choice and SAG winners.
+We'll also consider nominations in crucial Oscars categories that normally signify a top prize winner: writing, directing, acting and editing.

 The Oscars will take place at the Dolby Theatre in Hollywood on Feb.
 9 and will air on ABC.